trycourier/courier-android/README.md

     userId = userId
 )

+// Get your fcmToken
+val fcmToken= Courier.shared.fcmToken

 // Send a message to your device
 // This should only be used for testing purposes
 // Calling this will send a push notification to all valid tokens
-// for this userId and the providers you declare Courier.shared.sendPush(
+// For this userId and the providers you declare val requestId = Courier.shared.sendPush(
     authKey = authKey,
     userId = userId,
     title = "This is a title",